 Gardner Dailey - Daily was educated at the University of California, Berkeley, Stanford University, and Heald's College of Engineering.
 Dailey established his practice in San Francisco in 1926, embracing many of the stylistic tenets of the Bay Area traditions exemplified in his design of the Miller House in Carmel.
-One of the leading architects in the region at that time, Dailey reviewed building plans for Samuel Morse and the Del Monte Corporation of Pebble Beach.177 His work was featured in House and Home in February 1954 in which the Dailey's three design guidelines, verticality, rhythm and outdoor enclosure, were upheld as the lessons to make "any house more livable."
-In Carmel Gardner Dailey designed his own house on Ocean Avenue near Carpenter Street.178
+One of the leading architects in the region at that time, Dailey reviewed building plans for Samuel Morse and the Del Monte Corporation of Pebble Beach.
+His work was featured in House and Home in February 1954 in which the Dailey's three design guidelines, verticality, rhythm and outdoor enclosure, were upheld as the lessons to make "any house more livable."
+Dailey is not listed as a resident of Carmel according to City Directories from 1947 to 1963.